 Resource Centre opening times will be as follows when they open: Avoca will be open from 10.30am-3.30pm and Beaufort 11am-4pm, Monday to Friday only to allow for preparation and cleaning.
 These shortened hours will be in place until June 30 as an interim arrangement.
 Social distancing and a patron limit of 20 people will apply.

 The Beaufort Caravan Park is open for bookings, although only ensuite sites will be available.
 The Camp Kitchen and public amenities block will be closed.

 Beaufort RV Park

-The free campsite for recreation vehicles is closed.
+The free campsite for recreation vehicles is open.

 Public toilets will remain open as per normal.
 The cleaning regime has increased in our high use public toilets.

 Playgrounds, Skate Parks, public gym equipment and other public facilities are now available for public use.
 We would encourage you to carry hand sanitizer and or soap and water to wash hands prior to and after using public equipment.

 Boat ramps on Beaufort Lake

 Boat ramps on the Beaufort Lake are open for use inline with state government easing of restrictions.
 Please following normal boating rules.